 Their method for soul winning was as uncomplicated as their lives.
-Each year during the farming season they would save enough money to take a 2 month break in the late summer and early fall during the county fair and rodeo seasons.
-They would drive their van with a small trailer attached; both packed full of clothes and supplies, and attend every county fair and rodeo in a 3 state area.
-More often than not, they would sleep in their van to save the expense of a motel room.
-They would set up their booth, which included a long table with 8 chairs at which Grandma would sit and tell the people seated at the table about the wonderful love of her Savior.
-She made certain they knew that He loved them, and that He died so that they might be saved.
-In that 15 to 20 minute session, it was not unusual for 3 or 4 of the ones listening, to make a profession of faith to receive Christ as Savior.
+Each year during the farming season they would save enough money to take a two month break in the late summer and early fall during the county fair and rodeo seasons.
+They would drive their van with a small trailer attached, both packed full of clothes and supplies.
+They tried to attend every county fair and rodeo in a three-state area.
+They would sleep in their van to save the expense of a motel room.
+On the fairgrounds they would set up their booth, which included a long table with eight chairs.
+Grandma would sit at the table and tell the people seated with her about the wonderful love of her Savior.
+She made certain they knew He loved them and He died for them so they might be saved.
+In the ten to fifteen minute session it was not unusual for three or four of her guests to make a profession of faith to receive Christ as Savior.
 Grandma’s testimony was sincere, compelling and very convicting.

 While Grandma was making her presentation Grandpa’s responsibility was to walk around the midway talking to everyone he encountered.
 He was extremely friendly and a master at making conversations with total strangers.
 He invited them into their booth to “hear some good news from Frances.”
 He was so convincing with his invitations people were usually standing in line waiting to sit at Grandma’s table.
 All the while they were waiting Grandpa was telling them how wonderful it is to be saved, and God wanted to do this for them.
 In the course of the six to eight weeks of the fair and rodeo season they would lead as many as one thousand four hundred people to a saving knowledge of Jesus Christ.
 They were an incomparable team!